Read the Latest

 “The care we received here was really good,” says Anais.
 “They give priority to the kids.”
 The family is going to stay in the United States and move near relatives in eastern Pennsylvania to begin a new life.

 “We expect Naldyshka to keep living for as long as God intends,” Dr. Sindhi reflects.
 “She should have a normal life span and we expect her to do very well long term.”

-To seek a consultation or refer a patient to Children’s Hospital of Pittsburgh of UPMC, contact our International Services team by phone at +1-412-692-3000 or by e-mail at email@example.com.
+To seek a consultation or refer a patient to UPMC Children’s Hospital of Pittsburgh, contact our International Services team by phone at +1-412-692-3000 or by e-mail at firstname.lastname@example.org.